 Applewood Seeds – Begun in Golden Colorado in the late 1960’s, Applewood Seeds offers seed mixtures of flower seeds, native and ornamental grasses, and herb seeds.
 Unfortunately, I couldn’t find a catalog link when I checked the site out at the time of this writing.
 Howeve, they do have a very interesting blog filled with great information.

 Burpee Seed Company – Who hasn’t heard of Burpee Seeds?
-Every big box, farm store and even mom and pop corner shops seem to carry at least some of Burpee’s product line.
+Every big box, farm store, and even mom-and-pop corner shops seems to carry at least some of Burpee’s product line.
 The first thing you will see when you browse to their website is a catalog request form.
-Under the About Us section of the company website says, “For millions of Americans, weary of long winters, nothing signals spring like the arrival of their annual Burpee Catalog in the mailbox.”
+The About Us section of the company website says, “For millions of Americans, weary of long winters, nothing signals spring like the arrival of their annual Burpee Catalog in the mailbox.”
 That’s definitely what we’re after in this blog post!
-After you request your catalog you can place an order right away and get started toward growing your garden for spring!
+After you request your catalog, you can place an order right away and get started on growing your garden for spring!

 E. Burgess Seed & Plant Company – Whether you are looking for edibles, perennials, bulbs, trees, grasses, herbs or anything else, you are likely to find it at E.Burgess Seed & Plant Co.
 They are one of the largest producers and distributors of home gardening products through the internet in the U.S. Their catalog is free and you can also sign up for their newsletter to get additional discount offers.